telerik/xaml-docs/knowledge-base/kb-gridview-howto-create-multiselection-combobox-column.md

 ## Description

-Create a column with a RadComboBox editor, which supports multiple selection.
+Create a column with a RadComboBox editor which supports multiple selection.

 ## Solution

-__1.__ First we are going to create some sample objects with which to populate the RadGridView.
+__1.__ First, we are going to create some sample objects with which to populate the RadGridView.
 The grid will be populated with a collection of Pilot objects and the RadComboBox will contain Country objects.

 #### __[C#]__
 {{region cs-kb-gridview-howto-create-multiselection-combobox-column-0}}